PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 unique(as.numeric(penguins$species))
 [1] 1 3 2
 ```

-It would not make much sense to include a numerical values as encoding of the labels from the species (es: `Adelie -> 1`), as that would imply a numerical distance between the species.
+We have three ways to encode these labels:
+* Ordinal Encoding
+* One-Hot-Encoding
+* Dummy-Encoding

+### 4.1 - Ordinal Encoding - When is it useful?
+> An "ordered" factor is a factor whose levels have a particular order.

+In ordinal encoding, each unique category value is assigned an integer value.
+For example, “red” is 1, “green” is 2, and “blue” is 3.

+It is a natural encoding for ordinal variables.
+For categorical variables, it imposes an ordinal relationship where no such relationship may exist.
+For categorical variables where no ordinal relationship exists, the integer encoding may not be enough, at best, or misleading to the model at worst.

+Forcing an ordinal relationship via an ordinal encoding and allowing the model to assume a natural ordering between categories may result in poor performance or unexpected results (predictions halfway between categories).
+[5](https://machinelearningmastery.com/one-hot-encoding-for-categorical-data/)

+#### 4.1.1 - In R
+Ordered variables inherit from factors, so anything that you can to a factor you can do to an ordered factor.
+Create ordered factors with the `ordered()` command, or by using `factor(...,ordered=TRUE)`.
+Many R models generally ignore ordering even if it is present.
+Remember that R is case sensitive, so "female" and "Female" are seen as two different levels.

-### One-Hot-Encoding
+### 4.2 - One-Hot-Encoding
 This method is best suited when an element can take a set of values (i.e. movies can be dramatic and romantic).

-We use dichotomous variables for each one of the levels.
+A one-hot encoding is appropriate for categorical data where no relationship exists between categories.
+This is where the integer encoded variable is removed and one new binary variable is added for each unique integer value in the variable.

+> It would be absurd to use an ordinal enconding since species as that would imply a numerical distance between the species.
+Furthermore the One-Hot-Encoding creates redundancy.

+### 4.3 - Dummy-Encoding
+The one-hot encoding creates one binary variable for each category.

+The problem is that this representation includes redundancy.
+For example, if we know that [1, 0, 0] represents “blue” and [0, 1, 0] represents “green” we don’t need another binary variable to represent “red“, instead we could use 0 values for both “blue” and “green” alone, e.g. [0, 0].

+This is called a dummy variable encoding, and always represents $i$ categories with $i-1$ binary variables.[5](https://machinelearningmastery.com/one-hot-encoding-for-categorical-data/)

-We create multiple $v_{i}$ dummies binary variables whose levels are either 1 or 0, for each one of the levels $i$ in the factor column representing the categorical variable.
+We create multiple $v_{i}$ binary variables whose levels are either 1 or 0, for each one of the levels $i$ in the factor column representing the categorical variable.
+Unfortunately, this influences the order of the parametric space.

-### Penguins example
+#### Dummy-Encoding for penguins example
 Let’s define three dummy variables related to the species factor variable.
 * v1, Adelie (1) or not Adelie (0)
 * v2, Chinstrap (1) or not Chinstrap (0)